dantedenicolo/rickandmorty/README.md

 - Live form validation
 - Integration of Redux and Middleware.
 New 'Favorites' system.
 - Custom hooks implementation.
 New filter and order system.
+- Cleaning of App.js with more custom hooks.
+Move of constants such as API urls or creds to 'utils' folder.
+Creation of index file for components.
 - Eslint up-to-date

 ## How to start?